Download Our Summer Menu Collection

 How do you describe the village?

-Locals live here and farm the land in the surrounding countryside.
+Locals reside here and farm the surrounding countryside.
 You can buy their vegetables and fruit directly from the farmers’ roadside stalls.
 You will hear French all around you here.

-The village is exceptionally well stocked with essentials, such as a supermarket, butcher, petrol station, restaurants, hairdressers, dentists, doctors, and schools.
+The village is exceptionally well-stocked with essentials, including a supermarket, butcher, petrol station, restaurants, hairdressers, dentists, doctors, and schools.

 It is a great cycling and walking area and a go-to destination for artists.